 Wallingford is not all that it seems.
 This most respectable riverside town is, in fact, at the very heart of Midsomer Murders country.
 Download a copy of the Wallingford Historical Town Walk to explore the town's more ancient connections.
-Come on a Friday to catch the traditional Charter Market or on Saturdays for the Local Producers' Market.
-Come at the end of August to let your hair down at the annual BunkFest: this "wonderful, mad spectacle" brings over 20,000 visitors to the town.
+Come on a Friday to visit the traditional Charter Market or on Saturdays for the local producers' market.
+At the end of August to let your hair down at the annual BunkFest: this "wonderful, mad spectacle" brings visitors from far and wide into the town.

 What to see in Wallingford